5 Tools to Give an Online Presentation From Anywhere

-Whether you work with a global team or you’re just working from home, the ability to present material “in person” using the magic of the Internet can make the difference between a powerful presentation, or a boring one.
+Whether you work with a global team or you’re just working from home, the ability to give a presentation remotely using the magic of the internet can make the difference between a powerful presentation, or a boring one.

-The tools presented in this article all allow you to not only share your presentation via the Internet with others, but they all offer built-in tools that let you present in real-time, while others on your team are connected and viewing your material.
+The tools presented in this article all allow you to not only share your presentation online with others, but they all offer built-in tools that let you present in real-time, while others on your team are connected and collaborating with you.

-Any list of the best online presentation tools would be lacking if it didn’t include Google Slides, via your Google Drive account.
-Not only is Google Slides free, but there are built-in chat tools that let you chat with your team.
+Any list of the best online presentation tools would be lacking if it didn’t include Google Slides.
+You can access it anywhere from your Google Drive account and it is free.
+Even as you present Google Slides online you can use the built-in chat tools to interact with your team.

 To create your Google Slides presentation, go to your Google Drive account, click on the New button in the navigation menu, and select Google Slides from the list.